tmshlvck/teleddns-server/README.md

 Features:
 * The best client for this server is [TeleDDNS](https://github.com/tmshlvck/teleddns), although DDNS over HTTP(S) protocol is implemented to largest extent I could manage and I am committed to support any other cliets that may have issues sending updates to this API.
-* This server explects to work with one or more Knot DNS 3.x servers with the [TeleAPI](This is a server for) connectors
+* This server works with one or more Knot DNS 3.x servers with the [TeleAPI](https://github.com/tmshlvck/teleapi) connector.
+* There is a Starlette Admin webapp at `/admin` that can be used to manually mange DNS records and trigger Knot config and zone synchronization.

 ## Deployment